ComputerVisionFans/CellNetUML/README.md

 | Original pic: ss2_8 (468).png | After Cellyolo segmentation | Ournet with cellyolo | Ournet without cellyolo | Res18 with cellyolo | Res18 without cellyolo | Vgg16 with cellyolo |

 ## The generalization  performance with our best weight(with/without finetuning)
+### Non-ceribriform dataset

+#### CellNet before finetuning
-Prediction with our best weight trained so far on Non-ceribriform dataset, As shown in the figure, the TP and TN achived general highest score on HD/SS with larger image amount. and average accuracy up to 99.53%-96.51% among HD image, and average accuracy achieved 92.19%-98.78% among SS image, but there are some small folder obtain 38.29%-37.48% on SS1 and SS2, 40.17% in SS6_B folder as well.
+Prediction with our CellNet best weight trained so far on Non-ceribriform dataset, As shown in the figure, the TP and TN achived general highest score on HD/SS with larger image amount.
+And average accuracy up to 99.53%-96.51% among HD image, and average accuracy achieved 92.19%-98.78% among SS image, but there are some small folder obtain 38.29%-37.48% on SS1 and SS2, 40.17% in SS6_B folder as well.
 <center>
     <img src="https://github.com/Johnny-liqiang/CellNetUML/blob/master/trainsfer%20learning%20on%20Non-ceribriform/before%20finetuning.JPG">
 </center>

+#### CellNet after finetuning
 After further finetuning, basically using bestweight trained so far + new subset of Non-ceribriform, and set mini batch=679, trained around 100 epochs.
 We test again the performance.
 As you seen, the accuracy is imporved with SS1 and SS2 and SS6_B folder surprisingly up to 64.34%, 82.64% and 96.91%.
 <center>
     <img src="https://github.com/Johnny-liqiang/CellNetUML/blob/master/trainsfer%20learning%20on%20Non-ceribriform/after%20%20finetuning/afterfinetuning.JPG">